Courtesy Nancy Dunham

 Content continues below ad

 Modern weight-loss systems weren’t working.
 Why not give the tried-and-true method a chance?
+Don’t miss the 50 things your doctor wishes you knew about losing weight.

 These are the lessons I learned in my mission to lose 100 pounds: